Dev-Dominic/jse_stock_analysis/README.md

 2. Create a temproray folder to house csvfiles
 3. Download all csv files from start date to end state (inclusive)
 4. Store all the stock's data in a list
-5. Perform calculations on each stock's data
+5. Find out the average closing stock price of each security
 6. Presetaton of information that was processed